Vlazum/cheat_line.nvim/README.md

 ### properties:

-`points_to_first_char`    - if set to 1 then points to the first character in each word of a cursor line.
+`points_to_first_char`    - if set to 1 points to the first character in each word of a cursor line.
 Points to the last character otherwise (default: 1)

 `L1_highlight_group`      - defines the highlight group of the first cheat line (default: 'Ignore')